klauspost/rawspeed/README.md

 This will decode the image, and apply metadata information. `raw` is at this point completely untouched RAW data, however the image has been cropped to the active image area in decodeMetaData.
 Error reporting is: If a fatal error occurs a `RawDecoderException` is thrown.

-Non-fatal errors are pushed into a "vector" array in the decoder object called "errors".
+Non-fatal errors are pushed into a "vector" array in the decoder object called `errors`.
 With these types of errors, there *will* be a RAW image available, but it will likely contain junk sections in undecodable parts.
 The data that could be decoded successfully will be available, so treat these messages as warnings.

-Another thing to note here is that the `RawImage` object is automatically refcounted, so you can pass the object around  without worrying about the image being freed before all instances are out of scope.
-Do however keep this in mind if you pass the pointer to image data to another part of your application.
+Another thing to note here is that the `RawImage` object is automatically refcounted, so you can pass the object around without worrying about the image being freed before all instances are out of scope. **Keep this in mind if you pass the pointer to image data to another part of your application**.

 ```cpp
 raw->scaleBlackWhite();
 ```

-This will apply the black/white scaling to the image, so the data is normalized into the 0->65535 range no matter what the sensor adjustment is (for 16 bit images).
+This will apply the black/white scaling to the image, so the data is normalized into the 0–65535 range no matter what the sensor adjustment is (for 16 bit images).
 This function does no throw any errors.
 Now you can retrieve information about the image:

 ```cpp
 int components_per_pixel = raw->getCpp();